How To Test A Car Battery With A Multimeter?

 Using a multimeter to test a battery is easy.
 The first thing to do is make sure you can access the battery terminals (the metal connections on the top or front of the battery).

-Batteries are commonly located in the engine bay to one side of the engine.
-If the battery is not immediately obvious when you open the hood, consult the owner’s manual.
-In modern cars, the battery will often have a plastic cover which will unclip, hinge up, or occasionally require removing with a few bolts or screws.
+In modern cars, the battery will often have a plastic cover that will unclip, hinge up, or occasionally require removal with a few bolts or screws.
 There may also be a red cover over the positive (+) terminal that will lift off or snap open, too.

 Once the battery is exposed, be extremely careful that nothing metal touches the terminals and causes a short, so don’t rest wrenches or other tools on top of the battery.